-- ► Simple classification and regression models can be built by - averaging over target values (regression)

-counting the occurrences of the target class (classification) of training instances close by (measured in some distance measure).
+- Models for complex data instances can be built by - feature extraction and using vector-based models or - designing distances / similarities and using distance-based / kernel models - ► Simple classification and regression models can be built by - averaging over target values (regression) - ► counting the occurrences of the target class (classification)

-- ► The nearest neighbor takes always a fixed number K of nearest points into account. - Alternatively, one also could weight points with some similarity measure (called kernel or Parzen window), - \Rightarrow the model is called kernel regression and kernel classification. - There are no learning tasks for these models, as simply all training instances are stored ("memory-based methods"). - Therefore, to compute predictions is more costly than for say linear models.
-There are several acceleration techniques partial distances / lower bounding
+- ► The nearest neighbor takes always a fixed number K of nearest points into account. - Alternatively, one also could weight points with some similarity measure (called kernel or Parzen window),

+$\rightsquigarrow$ this model is called kernel regression and kernel classification.

+There are no learning algorithms for these models, as simply all training instances are stored ("memory-based methods").